cosmos/cosmos-sdk/docs/spec/store/interblock-cache.md

 #### Crash recovery

 The inter-block cache transparently delegates `Commit()` to its aggregate `CommitKVStore`.
 If the aggregate `CommitKVStore` supports atomic writes and use them to guarantee that the store is always in a consistent state in disk, the inter-block cache can be transparently moved to a consistent state when a failure occurs.

-Note that this is the case for `IAVLStore`, the preferred `CommitKVStore`.
+> Note that this is the case for `IAVLStore`, the preferred `CommitKVStore`.
+On commit, it calls `SaveVersion()` on the underlying `MutableTree`. `SaveVersion` writes to disk are atomic via batching.
+This means that only consistent versions of the store (the tree) are written to the disk.
+Thus, in case of a failure during a `SaveVersion` call, on recovery from disk, the version of the store will be consistent.

 #### Iteration